 Visit mozilla.org/plugincheck/ to see if all your plug-ins are up-to-date.

 The full file path to each currently installed & enabled plugin is visible at about:plugins

 The plugin files are generally DLLs, to disable a plug-in, delete (or rename) its DLL.
 The Firefox about:addons page will then display a [remove] button for the plugin.
-You may need to press F5 or restart the browser.
+You can press F5 or restart the browser.
 Note in some cases this will affect ALL browsers not just Firefox.

 While the above will remove most plug-ins, some such as Adobe Acrobat and Windows Media Player will attempt to re-add themselves when the browser is restarted.
 Turning off plugin scanning (http://kb.mozillazine.org/Plugin_scanning) can remove these plug-ins.